 We know we have a great quality organically produced product.
 With the growing of our garlic, as with all our produce, we apply a holistic approach to farming, following the principles of organics, and permaculture.
 We make all our own compost and do not use pesticides, fertilizers or genetically modified seed stock.

-In an effort to expand our range of garlic, in 2019 we will grow 18 different varieties of garlic, 5 of which we have significant numbers of.
+In an effort to expand our range of garlic, in 2019 we grew 18 different varieties of garlic, 5 of which we have significant numbers of.
 The remainder will be carefully assessed for possible future commercial cultivation.

 The 5 varieties available from Wickedfood Earth Farm are: